top of page

 Urgent Care / Moonlighting

 This is an obvious one, as your skills as an emergency room physician are readily transferable to these environments.
 It’s an easy way to make extra cash on your days off.
+Just make sure to check your malpractice insurance coverage, especially if you pick up shifts outside of your regular employer.

 What it pays: If you’re able to provide these services in an area of need, can be particularly lucrative.
 While urgent care may pay less than an ER shift, it’s probably less stressful in terms of acuity.
 If you’re filling in by taking extra shifts at your emergency room or that of others in the area, you should be able to make at least as much as you would on a normal shift with your employer.